 What the Four Month Regression Looks Like

 Some babies go from waking for feedings at 11 pm, 3 am, and 6 am (falling asleep easily after each feed), to having the same wakings, but are simply unable to fall back to sleep as easily after each feeding.
 Many families notice that once their baby wakes after 4 am, they seem nearly impossible to put back to sleep.
-Other families find that their baby suddenly only takes short naps of 30 minutes or less throughout the day.
+Other families find that their baby suddenly only takes short naps of 30 minutes or less.
 And then others note that it can take several “put downs” of rocking/feeding baby before baby finally stays down.

 The important thing to note is that: any marked, seemingly permanent shift in your baby’s sleep habits around month four, regardless of its severity, is the FMSR.